Pancreatic cancer doesn't usually cause symptoms in the early stages. As the cancer grows it can start to cause symptoms. These can include:

-About 7 out of 10 people (70%) with pancreatic cancer first go to their doctors because they have pain.
+Many people with pancreatic cancer go to their doctors because they have pain.
 Pain is more common in cancers of the body and tail of the pancreas.
-People describe it as a dull pain that feels as if it is boring into you.
-It can begin in the stomach area and spread around to the back.
+People describe it as a dull pain that feels like it is boring into you.
+It can begin in the tummy area and spread around to the back.
 The pain is worse when you lie down and is better if you sit forward.
 It can be worse after meals.

 Some people may only have back pain.
 This is often felt in the middle of the back, and is persistent.

 Jaundice is yellowing of the skin and whites of the eyes.
-The urine is darker than normal and bowel motions may be lighter in colour.
+Your wee (urine) can be darker than normal and your stools may be lighter in colour.
 Jaundice is more common with cancer of the head of the pancreas because the tumour blocks the bile duct.
-This tube carries bile into the duodenum.
+This tube carries bile into the small bowel (duodenum).
 If it is blocked the bile ends up in your bloodstream.
-It is passed out in your urine rather than through the bowel (so your stools looks lighter).
+You pass it out in your urine (making it look dark) rather than through the bowel (so your stools looks lighter).

-People diagnosed with pancreatic cancer might have recently lost a lot of weight (at least 10% of their total body weight) for no apparent reason.
+People diagnosed with pancreatic cancer might have recently lost a lot of weight for no apparent reason.
 This symptom is more common in cancers of the head of the pancreas.

-Cancer of the pancreas can cause other symptoms.
+Cancer of the pancreas can cause other signs or symptoms.
 These might happen before the cancer is diagnosed or might happen later.
 Not everyone has every symptom.

 Some people diagnosed with cancer of the pancreas are found to be newly diabetic.
 Some have been diagnosed with diabetes within the previous year.
 If you have diabetes you are not producing enough insulin.
 So there is too much sugar in your blood.
 The sugar passes out of the body in the urine and takes some water with it.This causes: